StarlaneStudios/node-tmux/README.md

 - **isSession(name: string)** - Returns whether a session by the given name exists
 - **killSession(name: string)** - Kills the session with the given name
 - **writeInput(name: string, print: string, newline: boolean = false)** - Write the specified string to the given session.
 Set newline to true to write a newline after this string (Usually triggers command execution).

+## Compiling

+In case you want to compile this project for yourself, simply use `npm run build`, this will output the compiled javascript files in `/lib`